zhanghengios/CNGridView/ReadMe.md

 Now you have a fully functionable grid view.
 Please take a look at the example.

-###Missing Features
+###Status Quo
 This is a project in progress and far byond being feature complete.
-There are some stuff I planned to integrate - if time permits.
+There are some stuff I planned to implement - if time permits.
 * Drag & Drop
 * keyboard control
 * custom views for grid view items